MylesFestus/LinearRegression-Ecomence-Customers/README.md

 - Model Training
 Train the model using the processed training data.

-- Evaluation
+- Evaluation -
-Evaluate the model on the processed test data.
+Evaluate the model on the processed test data and check model performance.